Wildhoney/Switzerland/README.md

 </swiss-cheese>
 ```

 You may also have noticed that instead of declaring the absolute path to `swiss-cheese.css` which would include the component name and thus break encapsulation, we instead use the `path` function to determine the path of the current component which allows us to handily declare the relative path to the CSS document.
-It's worth noting that `path` has a `toString` function which simply resolves to the current component's path.
+It's worth noting that `path` has a `toString` method which simply resolves to the current component's path.

 ## CSS Variables